Mike Haggar

-Mike Haggar (マイク・ハガー, Maiku Hagā), also known mononymously as Haggar, is a fictional character in the Street Fighter shared universe, mainly playable in the Final Fight and Saturday Night Slam Masters series of video games.
+Mike Haggar (マイク・ハガー, Maiku Hagā), also known mononymously as Haggar, is a character in the Street Fighter shared universe, mainly playable in the Final Fight and Saturday Night Slam Masters series of video games.
 Haggar first appeared in the 1989 Capcom arcade game Final Fight and re-appeared in various other video game appearances.

-Design and characteristics

-Haggar is depicted in the original Final Fight wearing olive-colored trousers with brown shoes and a broad Sam Browne belt strapped over his right shoulder, which is the usual depiction of the character.
-Some games deviate slightly from this design.
-For example, in the Slam Masters series, he wears green tights with a red trim and brown wrestling boots.
-By the events of Final Fight 3, he is given a pony-tail hairstyle and wears green bicycle shorts as part of his outfit.
-Haggar is of Scottish descent, is classically trained in Scottish Backhold folk wrestling, and even keeps a Scottish flag hanging in his gym.
+He was created by Akira "Akiman" Yasuda, introduced due to the need for a "big guy" in Final Fight.
+Inspiration was taken from various sources, such as Les Misérables, Mad Bull 34, and Streets of Fire.
+He was also included in the realistic Final Fight Streetwise, where how his design should be handled was debated due to the realistic style.
+In the Final Fight series, he is a former wrestler turned mayor who does battle against the Mad Gear gang after they kidnap his daughter.